birkin/filtered_xisbns/READ_ME.md

 About
 =====

-This [django] [DJA] webapp provides a simple wrapper around a class that takes an ISBN [ISB], grabs a list of alternate ISBNs from [OCLC's xisbn service] [OXI], filters them on language and format, and returns the filtered list.
+This [django] [DJA] webapp provides a simple wrapper around a class that takes an [ISBN] [ISB], grabs a list of alternate ISBNs from [OCLC's xisbn service] [OXI], filters them on language and format, and returns the filtered list.

 The filtering class matches the original's language exactly, and matches a list of specified formats.

 Purpose: To offer user a list of relevant alternate books.
-Assumptions: same language, and certain formats, are relevant (i.e. paperpack & hardcover similar, paperback & audio less so).
+Assumption: same language, and certain formats, are relevant (i.e. paperpack & hardcover are similar, paperback & audio less so).

 [DJA]: https://www.djangoproject.com
 [ISB]: http://en.wikipedia.org/wiki/ISBN